 Hydrocone Addiction and Abuse

 Hydrocodone is the main ingredient that can be found in some opioid painkillers.
-Its administration is heavily regulated and monitored because prolonged use will lead to hydrocodone dependence, tolerance and ultimately, addiction.
-For those who are asking what drug is hydrocodone, it’s in the same league as morphine, oxycodone or codeine.
-People may be familiar with the brand names Vicodin, Lortab, Norco, and Zohydro and these are hydrocodone-based painkillers.
+Its administration is heavily regulated and monitored because prolonged use will lead to hydrocodone dependence, tolerance, and ultimately, addiction.
+For those asking what drug hydrocodone is, it’s in the same league as morphine, oxycodone, or codeine.
+People may be familiar with the brand names Vicodin, Lortab, Norco, and Zohydro, and these are hydrocodone-based painkillers.

 Hydrocodone is an extremely dangerous drug.
 It’s important that you talk to your doctor about other medicines you are taking to determine the counteracting effects or avoid overdose.
-For parents, they need to put their pill bottle away from the reach of children.
+Parents need to put their pill bottles away from the reach of children.
 If abused, this drug will cause health risks or even death.
-The doctor will closely monitor the patient who is taking hydrocodone for any ill side effects.
-The dosage will then be adjusted accordingly to manage the pain, but also protect the health of the patient.
+When someone has been prescribed this medication, it is possible to experience hydrocodone withdrawal even when taken as directed.
 People suffering from chronic obstructive pulmonary disease or COPD are advised to steer clear of the drug.

 In 2014, the US Drug Enforcement Agency moved hydrocodone combination products to Schedule II from the previous Schedule III.
-Schedule II, according to the DEA, refer to dangerous drugs that have a high potential for abuse.
-Abuse of these drugs will lead to severe dependence, both physically and psychologically.
+According to the DEA, Schedule II refers to dangerous drugs with a high potential for abuse.
+Abuse of these drugs will lead to severe physical and psychological dependence.
 The restriction means that doctors may only be able to issue prescriptions for up to three months.
-Prior to the stricter schedule, patients may ask to be prescribed for as long as 180 days.
+Before the stricter schedule, patients could ask to be prescribed for as long as 180 days.
 Typically, however, prescriptions should only last a month unless an extension has a medical justification.

 Associated Risks of Being Addicted to Hydrocodone